-The Library has licensed Mendeley Institutional Edition for campus as a 3-year pilot to provide access to premium features.
-Sign up with your Berkeley email address to take advantage of the benefits of your institutional account: 5GB personal library space, 20GB shared library space, 25 collaborators in private groups, and unlimited private groups.
+The Library licenses Mendeley Institutional Edition for campus to provide access to premium features.
+Access Mendeley via a UCB IP address to take advantage of these benefits: 100GB personal library space, 100GB shared library space, 100 collaborators in private groups, and unlimited private groups.

 Visit the Mendeley guide for more information.